yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 + K1 = Band-specific thermal conversion constant from the metadata (`k1_b10`)
 + K2 = Band-specific thermal conversion constant from the metadata (`k2_b10`)

+This also calculates the brightness temperature in degrees Kelvin, so convert by subtracting 273.15.

 ```python
 bt = k2_b10 / np.log((k1_b10/rad) + 1) - 273.15
 plt.imshow(bt, cmap='RdYlGn')